1 9 5 8 (UK)

-Surely named after an alpine restaurant, the Landburgher (a superbly hammy Willoughby Goddard) spent all 39 episodes eating.
+Surely named after an alpine restaurant, the blustering, outsize tyrant Landburgher Gessler (a superbly hammy Willoughby Goddard) spent all 39 episodes eating.

 He only came up for breath when interrupted by his adversary, whereupon he would splutter through his drumstick at his brainless guards: “Get Tell”.

 The sadistic Hapsburg landburgher was clearly modelled on a Hitler-era Gauleiter or military governor.
 The writers extended the narrative beyond the all-too-familiar shooting-the-apple-off-the-head fable to parallel Gessler’s methods of extracting taxes from the citizens, and his suppression of the flare-ups of rebellion, with the Nazi barbarism of more modern history.